robinvdvleuten/vuex-persistedstate/README.md

 - `getState <Function>`: A function that will be called to rehydrate a previously persisted state.
 Defaults to using `storage`.
 - `setState <Function>`: A function that will be called to persist the given state.
 Defaults to using `storage`.
 - `filter <Function>`: A function that will be called to filter any mutations which will trigger `setState` on storage eventually.
 Defaults to `() => true`
+- `blacklist <Array>`: A array that will be checked to see if the mutation type matches an item in the blacklist.
+If it matches it won't save that mutation.
+Defaults to `[]`

 ## Customize Storage